A teacher asked what to do with a “boring research report.” The basic idea is:

 Start Low, But Know Where You’re Going To Go!

-Now, starting with a low-level task is perfectly fine.
-There’s nothing wrong with researching an animal’s adaptations.
 But we must know where we’re going to go next.
-Never write a one-step task or ask a single question.
-If we want to differentiate, we have to develop sequences, or else students will have no where to go and turn into the dreaded “early finishers”.
+I never want to write a one-step task or ask a single question.
+We have to develop sequences of questions or we’re guaranteed to have the dreaded “early finishers”.

-1. Understand An Animal
+1. Understand Your Animal

 So, first, my students will understand how an animal’s adaptations fit a particular environment.
-I’d use a kangaroo rat as my sample.
+I’d use a kangaroo rat as my model.
 I’d explain how its adaptations help it to survive in a dry and often hot environment.

 But we’re not going to stop there!
+This just sets the stage.

-I’ll model with, say, a rainforest rodent (like a flying squirrel or agouti) to compare with my desert rodent, the kangaroo rat.
+I’ll model with a rainforest rodent (like a flying squirrel or agouti) to compare with my desert rodent, the kangaroo rat.
 See how, by making the instructions more specific, we’ll push students to a more interesting analysis.
 We’re not comparing an octopus and a kangaroo rat!
 That would be super boring.
 The animals are way too different.
 Instead, we’re looking at how two similar rodents have different adaptations for two different environments.

 If we want students to go deep, we have to get specific with our questions and instructions.
+Sharpen those questions!

-3. Switch and Evaluate
+4. Switch and Evaluate

 Now it gets juicy!
 We’re going to switch the two animals’ biomes and decide which creature’s adaptations would work best in the second environment.
 For example, put the desert rodent in the rainforest.
 How would their adaptations fail them?
 How would they succeed?
 Then, put the rainforest rodent in the desert.
 Which creature would do better?

-4. A Dual Environment Critter?
+5. A Dual Environment Critter?

-But we don’t stop there!
+But we won’t stop there!
 Evaluation naturally sets up a Synthesis step.
 Students will design a new rodent that has adaptations for both biomes.
 Can they create a rodent that will be at home in both the rain forest and the desert?

 Then, let’s evaluate some more.
 Students will consider what problems they ran into while trying to make an animal fit two different environments.
 Are there too many compromises?
 Is it better to be super-specialized or to be flexible?
 Think about all the thinking students can do here!
 I’m excited just writing about it.